Professor Abigail Fraser

 Research interests

 My work focuses on the life course epidemiology of women's reproductive health and its relationship with chronic disease risk in later life.
-I am particularly interested in the links between pregnancy complications such as pre-eclampsia, preterm delivery, fetal growth restriction and gestational diabetes and later cardiometabolic health in mothers.
-This interest has led me to develop a programme of work focused on the placenta and how placental impairment and damage is related to long terms health outcomes in mothers and their offspring.
+I am particularly interested in the nature and mechanisms underlying the relationship between pregnancy complications such as pre-eclampsia, preterm delivery, fetal growth restriction and gestational diabetes and later cardiometabolic health in both mothers and their offspring.

 Projects and supervisions